-Cash and cash equivalents on hand at March 31, 2015 are sufficient to fund the Company's ongoing operational needs for the next 12 months.
+Cash and cash equivalents on hand at March 31, 2016 and to date are expected to be sufficient to fund the Company's ongoing operational needs for the next 12 months.

 (c) Market risk

 Market risk is the risk that changes in market prices, such as natural gas and mineral prices, foreign exchange rates and interest rates will affect the Company's income.
 The object of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return on risk.